PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 13:09:30
+Last updated: 2024-04-08 13:10:04
-Random Quote: Best-available idea doesn't make something a good idea. - Kinsey Locke
+Random Quote: Grief never gets any smaller, so you have to make yourself bigger around it.
+The best way to do that is to open up.
+Let people in. - Rendell Locke